 - be purchased new and have a valid manufacturer’s warranty; and

-- be purchased and installed on an eligible vehicle or trailer after June 10, 2019.
+- be purchased and installed on an eligible vehicle or trailer on or after April 1, 2023.

 SPECIFIC REBATE REQUIREMENTS